By Adam Godson, Cielo Manager of Technology Analytics

-As sourcing techniques become more sophisticated with new and innovative methods of finding people online—for instance, Sourcing Meetup Groups, x-ray searching social networks and leveraging list generation tools – there is still one area that strikes fear into the eyes of many recruiters: Rural America.
+As sourcing techniques become more sophisticated with new and innovative methods of finding people online – sourcing Meetup groups, X-ray searching social networks, and leveraging list generation tools – there's still one area that strikes fear into the eyes of many recruiters: rural America.

-Demographic trends certainly indicate more people are moving to larger cities, but there are many talented people and many great jobs located outside of urban areas.
-For even the savviest of recruiters, tapping into rural networks from the outside can be daunting, especially for recruiters fairly new to the trade and/or entering rural locations for the first time.
+Demographic trends certainly indicate more people are moving to larger cities, but there are many talented people and great jobs located outside of urban areas.
+Recruiting in rural areas can be daunting, especially for recruiters new to the trade and/or entering these locations for the first time.

-As a native of rural Iowa (and “rural” might be an understatement), several miles from the nearest paved road, I’ve been fortunate to act as a resource over the years for those interested in tips for things like sourcing in rural areas.
-Here are five tried and true ways to spruce up your sourcing efforts in areas outside of the city lines:
+As a native of rural Iowa (and “rural” might be an understatement), several miles from the nearest paved road, I’ve been fortunate to act as a resource over the years on sourcing in areas outside of the city limits.
+Here are five tried and true ways to recruit in rural areas:

-2. Work through institutions.
-Find local colleges, chambers of commerce and other institutions that are related to the role you are seeking to fill.
+Find local colleges, chambers of commerce, and other institutions related to the role you're trying to fill.
 With a limited number of outlets in rural areas, local populations tend to know each other and can help you tap into the network.
-For example, professors and community leaders – who often know a lot about their areas and the local population—can be very valuable contacts in connecting you to the right people.
+For example, professors and community leaders – who often know a lot about their areas and the locals – can be valuable in connecting you to the right people.

-3. If you’re not already, use Facebook Graph Search.
-In many rural areas, LinkedIn isn’t a necessary social network for local talent; professional networks are a bit smaller and much more is handled in person, locally and non-digitally.
+In many rural areas, LinkedIn isn’t necessary for talent – professional networks are smaller and more things are handled in person, locally and non-digitally.
 Facebook, on the other hand, is widely used as a personal network across all demographics.
-Facebook Graph Search can be a great tool specifically for identifying quality talent in rural areas.
-For contact information, make the phone book your first try.
+Facebook Graph Search is a great tool to identify quality talent in rural areas.
+For contact information, try the phone book first.

-5. Don’t forget to look for telecommuters!
-Researching local companies as you create target lists is a great place to start, but don’t forget about professionals in rural locations who may telecommute and thus work for companies with no local presence.
-At Cielo, many of our talented employees work from home offices where we have no local presence.
-Simply looking for talent at local companies can lead to completely bypassing hidden talent pools.
+Researching local companies as you create target lists is a great place to start.
+But don’t forget about professionals in rural locations who may telecommute and work for companies with no local presence.
+Many of Cielo's talented employees work from home where there's no local company office.
+Simply looking for talent at local companies can lead to bypassing hidden talent pools.

-Fundamentally, sourcing in rural areas requires the same recruiting skills that sourcers and recruiters are utilizing throughout their open requisition loads.
-That said, failure to adjust your searches when dealing with the nuances of rural recruiting can result in long and unnecessarily-frustrating searches.
+Fundamentally, recruiting in rural areas requires the same skills that recruiters are utilizing throughout their open requisition loads.
+That said, failure to adjust your searches when dealing with the nuances of rural recruiting can result in unnecessarily long and frustrating searches.